Banks Core Platforms

-Banks, see CBA, NAB, ANZ, WBC, SUNcorp, BOQ below, each uses overnight interbank updating of their individual core platform — banking deposits and transactions history — by running COBOL on their "monster" IBM mainframe computers.
+All the banks have used overnight interbank updating of their individual core platform — banking deposits and transactions history — via COBOL on their IBM mainframe computers

-In an article in cio.com.au in 2018 it is estimated there are 63 mainframes (insourced and outsourced) in Australia and they aren’t going anywhere soon.
-According to IBM, the dominant player in the market, its mainframes run 68 per cent of the world’s production workloads, handle 87 per cent of all credit card transactions, and are used by 44 of the top 50 banks and 18 of the top 25 retailers.
+In this article in cio.com.au in 2018 (archived), it was estimated there were 63 mainframes (insourced and outsourced) in Australia.
+According to IBM, the dominant player in the market, its mainframes run 68 per cent of the world’s production workloads, handle 87 per cent of all credit card transactions, and are used by 44 of the top 50 banks and 18 of the top 25 retailers

 CBA Major upgrade 2008-2012.
 Fairly successful rollout.
 The CBA was said to be in an enviable position from an IT management perspective.
 Ralph Norris, its chief executive (2005 to 2011) — on a $16 million salary in 2011 the highest paid executive in Australia — was himself earlier (in NZ) a CIO chief information officer for the bank.